Pirates

 Jack

 The moon there.
 Full as can be.
-I remember the first time I saw it from this here deck when I was a scrawny little fool no older that you there.
+I remember the first time I saw it from this here deck when I were a scrawny little fool no older than ye there.

 Finn

-I am old enough.
+I be old enough.
 Fourteen.
 More than old enough.

 Jack